 Getting there: Park in Coniston village.
 There is a pay and display carpark in the village centre or some roadside parking.

-Hike: It is a relatively straightforward track to the summit of the Old Man if following a map.
+Route: It is a relatively straightforward track to the summit of the Old Man if following a map.
 Either take the same route back or descend past Goats Water, then following Walna Scar Road to Bowmanstead then back to Coniston.
 Alternatively, link with a longer walk over Dow Crag.
 Use OS Map OL6 or find an easy route option here.

 Gear: Bring a warm jacket, even in the summer, as the weather can be unpredictable.
 We’d recommend walking boots due to the rough terrain heading towards the summit.